 Landmark East Student Bursaries

 Through the generosity of Landmark East donors, a limited amount of bursary funding is available each year on the basis of financial need.
 It is the view of Landmark East School that parents should finance their children's education to the extent they are able.
 If a family would like to be considered for Financial Aid, they must have received a letter of acceptance to the school, as well as the full Tuition Support Supplement Grant from the Department of Education.

 For information on bursaries, bursary eligibility, and how to apply: Click here

-If you would like assistance to navigate the application process, please contact email@example.com to book a time to meet.
+If you would like assistance in navigating the application process, please contact email@example.com to book a time to meet.
 We would be more than pleased to be of assistance.

 There is a family discount of 15% off the total fees for each additional sibling registered in the same academic year.